 Repeat Learner students are not ordinarily entitled to a refund.

-It is not uncommon to doubt whether you picked the right course on the CAO, especially given the welath of choices out there.
-Many students have a pretty good idea of what they would like to work at and pick a course that poitns them in that general direction.
+It is not uncommon to doubt whether you picked the right course on the CAO, especially given the wealth of choices out there.
+Many students have a pretty good idea of what they would like to work at and pick a course that points them in that general direction.

 The doubts often occur in 1st year when certain subjects get to be more difficult than imagined.
 People think that maybe they made the wrong choice because they aren't loving every minute of it.
 Every course has hard subjects.
 Every student finds it challenging.

 In line with broader first year entry and the national transitions developments, the Institute allows flexibility to transfer between first year programmes in certain cases and subject to certain rules and criteria.
-The Institute advises students to contact Aishling O’ Toole, the Retention Officer, in the first instance if they have queries about this process, e-mail [email protected]
+The Institute advises students to contact the Retention and Student Engagement Team, in the first instance if they have queries about this process, e-mail [email protected]

 Please see the Transferring Programme section in Student Life and Learning for more information.